JoeJiao-DM-GY-6063/WH12/README.md

 Rotate the potentiometer until its value is between 450 and 550.
 If successful, the system moves to Step 3.
 Message in Serial Monitor: Step 2 completed: Potentiometer adjusted to middle.

-Step 3: Press Button 2 to complete the sequence!
+3: Press Button 2 to complete the sequence!

 If successful:
 The green LED lights up for 1s